conestack/node.ext.ldap/README.txt

 Since version 1.3 there exists an LDAPNode object, which behaves mostly like a dictionary and is the prefered method to access and modify the tree.

-The root Node expects the base DN and the server properties to initialize.:
+The root Node expects the base DN and the server properties to initialize:

   >>> root = LDAPNode('dc=my-domain,dc=com', props=props)
   >>> root.keys()
   ['ou=customers']

 You can create and add new LDAP entries: